kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-kemtls.md

 ~~~

 The algorithms added here correspond to the round-3 finalists of the post-quantum
-NIST competition.
+NIST competition. ecurity, NIST's P521 curve is used with it.

+Post-Quantum KEMs (PQKEM):  Indicates support for the
+  corresponding named post-quantum KEM corresponding to the round-3 finalists of
+  the post-quantum NIST competition.
+They correspond to a L1, L3 or L5
+  security level.

+Hybrid KEMs (HKEM): Indicates support for the
+  corresponding named hybrid KEMs (a "classical" -ECDHE- and post-quantum algorithms).
   They are made available as follows:
   - If the `KEM` has L1 security, NIST's P256 curve or x25519 is used with it
   - If `KEM` has L3 security, NIST's P384 curve or x448 is used with it.
-- If `KEM` has L5 security, NIST's P521 curve is used with it.
+  - If `KEM` has L5 security, NIST's P512 curve.

 #### Key Share